top of page

 - Discuss how local governments function and how laws are made.
 Discuss the mayor's role in a community.

-- Complete a Mayor Profile page (this is a page about the student, as he or she is the mayor).
+- Complete a Mayor Profile page (this is a page about the student, as they are the mayor).

 Lesson 11: Community Laws